 If you can't find the job you want straight away, consider other options to increase your income such as temping, working part-time or taking in a lodger, which can earn up to £4,250 a year tax free.
 See the Boost Your Income guide.

 When jobs are difficult to come by, it's far better for your CV and personal development to have spent time out studying or adding to your skills than just being redundant.

 Check what courses local colleges or the job center offer and ask if you get a reduction in fees or some support with costs; many could be free.
 If you're considering returning to full time education, there are many grants and bursaries available (see the Education Grants guide).

-There's also the telephone, online and face-to-face advice service Next Step for anyone wanting to find out about training, learning or changing jobs.
+There's also the telephone, online and face-to-face advice service from the National Careers Service for anyone wanting to find out about training, learning or changing jobs.

 Volunteering is also a way to add new experiences to your CV and stops you spending too much time home alone if it takes a while to find a new job, at the same time as being helpful to others.

 If you've received a decent payoff as part of your redundancy package, you need to decide what to do with it.
 Normally Paying Off Debts With Savings is the key strategy, but having access to enough funds to meet your outgoings is also important.